OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

 # Let’s keep playing with numbers

 Now an interesting experiment.
 If we are able to calculate the team’s velocity, the system can also get a sense of each individual team member’s velocity.
-What if we ask a developer to temporarily join the team for this sprint ?
+What if we ask a developer to temporarily join the team for this sprint?

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/agile-estimates/time-to-completion.png" />